wakeuplabs-io/op-ruaas/README.md

 To run it all smoothly we recommend:

 - 16 GB Ram specially if building contracts image, otherwise 8 GB should get things moving as well.
-- 80 GB free on top of installed programs (This should account for images and volume claims (customizable from values.yaml))
+- 25+ GB free on top of installed programs (This should account for images and volume claims (customizable from values.yaml))

-Recommended PC specifications to run it all smoothly:

-- 16 GB RAM
-- 25+ GB storage available on top of installed programs

 ### Commands